 Badges 1 through 4 are co-ed, but Ortona does offer recommendation only, gender-specific classes at these early levels.
 At badge 5, the classes are separated by gender so that athletes focus on apparatuses specific to men’s or women’s artistic gymnastics.

-To maximize the amount of training time available to the athletes and to reinforce similar skills at different levels, badges 1 and 2 are combined into a single class, badges 7 and 8 are combined into a single class for girls as well as badges 9 to 12.
-For boys, badges 5 to 12 are combined into a single class.
+To maximize the amount of training time available to the athletes and to reinforce similar skills at different levels, badges 1 and 2 are combined into a single class, badges 7 and 8 are combined into a single class for both boys and girls classes as well as badges 9 to 12.
 Although these badges are grouped together, each athlete must still advance through the badge levels in order.